 Leadership of outdoor adventure activities in a variety of leisure settings with focus on liability, supervision, and management standards.
 (Lab fee required.)

-5376 Facility and Event Management (Cross-listed as HP 5376)

-5377 Issues and Trends in Human Performance and Sport Management (Cross-listed as HP 5377)
+- 5376 Facility and Event Management (Cross-listed as HP 5376) See HP 5376 for course information. - 5377 Issues and Trends in Human Performance and Sport Management (Cross-listed as HP 5377)